alessandrozamberletti/ansix9242004/README.md

 IFSF Host-to-Host standard in an adaption of ISO 8583, mainly devised for fuel payment transactions, but also used in several other applications.

-The following fields can be calculated/parsed:
+Using this library, the following fields can be easily calculated/parsed:
 - Personal Identification Number **DE-52**;
 - Encrypted sensitive data **DE-127**;
 - Message authentication code **DE-64**, **DE-128**.